-Figure 3.2 shows the ZSSC3026 operation in Normal Mode and Command Mode including when the LV and HV sections are active as indicated by the color legend.
+Figure 3.2 shows the ZSSC3036 operation in Normal Mode and Command Mode including when the LV and HV sections are active as indicated by the color legend.
 The Normal Mode automatically returns to Sleep State after executing the requested measurements.
-In Command Mode, the ZSSC3026 remains active if a dedicated command (Start_NOM) was sent, which is helpful during calibration.
-Command Mode can only be entered if Start_CM is the very first command after POR.
+In Command Mode, the ZSSC3036 remains active if a dedicated command (Start_NOM) was sent, which is helpful during calibration.
+Command Mode can only be entered if Start_CM is the first command received after POR.

-Figure 3.1 Operational Flow Chart: Power-Up
+Figure 3.1 Operational Flow Chart: Power Up